 The Black-Tailed Bee Fly is a hairy, hovering, and buzzing mimic of a bumble bee.
 The yellow body and legs are colors that typically warn off predators that do not want to deal with a stinger.
 This is a fly, though, so it does not have a stinger.
 The long proboscis ('tongue') quickly gives away its true identity.
 Bee Flies also have long, thin legs that lack pollen baskets.
 They also lack fuzzy legs typically found on the hind legs of honeybees and bumble bees.

-Female Black-Tailed Bee Flies lay their fertilized eggs in the ground nests of certain solitary bee species.
+Adults drink flower nectar and are fond of lilac and plum flowers.
+Larvae have a more nefarious diet.
+Female Black-Tailed Bee Fly lays her fertilized eggs in the ground nests of certain solitary bee species.
 The Black-Tailed Bee Fly larvae hatch and eat the larvae of the resident bees, making them parasites.
 Once they eat the competition, they go on to eat any food stores left by their mother.
 They will then pupate in that nest and eventually emerge as adults in the summer.